-Once you have created your account and logged in Grapedrop, you will be redirected to your main dashboard page.
+Once you have created your account and logged in to Grapedrop, we will redirect you to your main dashboard page.

-This is where you'll manage all of your projects.
-As you can guess, initially the page is empty and will invite you to create your first project, so let's start by clicking on "Start your new project now!"
+This page is where you manage all of your projects.
+The page is initially empty and will invite you to create your first project.
+You can start by clicking on "Start your new project now!"

-On the next page you will decide the name of the project and its starting template.
-For our case, let's call it "My first website" and as we want to create it from scratch let's select the Blank Page template and click on "Create Project"
+On the next page, decide the name of your project and its starting template.
+For our purpose, call it "My first website"; and, as you will be creating the site from scratch, select the Blank Page template and click on "Create Project".

 # Using the Editor

-Once you've defined your project you'll be redirected to the core of the platform, the Editor.
+Once you have defined your project, you will redirect to the core of the platform, the editor.

 For the best editing experience, we highly suggest using, as the browser, the latest Chrome version

-- Canvas - the largest and the most important section.
-This where you'll see your project taking life, by creating layouts with blocks and arranging them via Drag & Drop capability
+- Canvas - The canvas is the largest and most important section.
+This where you will see your project take life, by creating layouts with blocks and arranging them via Drag & Drop capability

-- Left Sidebar - In this section, you will be able to see the hierarchy structure of your project.
-In the upper side, you'll manage the pages and below, for each of your pages, you'll see all the inner layers
+- Left Sidebar - In this section, you will be able to see the hierarchical structure of your project.
+On the upper side, you manage the pages, and below, for each of your pages, you can see all the inner layers

-- Right Sidebar - The right sidebar is responsible to handle the behavior and styles (color, background, etc.) of any element dropped in the canvas
+- Right Sidebar - The right sidebar is responsible for handling the behavior and styles (the color, background, etc.) of all elements dropped in the canvas

-- Topbar - This section contains different commands for your project editing and management
+- Topbar - The topbar contains different commands for your project's editing and management

-To access all available blocks, just click the big "+" (Plus) button near to the Grapedrop logo (a link which brings you back to your project list) and you'll see them pop up on the left
+To access all available blocks, just click the big "+" (Plus) button near the Grapedrop logo (a link which brings you back to your project list), and you will see them pop up on the left.

-As you see the Basic Blocks category is selected by default and underneath there are also other sub-categories, for now, we'll stick with the Basic one.
+The Basic Blocks category is the default selection and, underneath it, there are sub-categories.
+For now, we will stick with the Basic one.

-Click on the Basic sub-category to show all the available blocks in it and let's focus on 2 really fundamental blocks: Section and Grid
+Click on the Basic sub-category to show all the available blocks in it.
+We will focus on two fundamental blocks: Section and Grid.

 # Section Block

-The Section is quite easy to use and understand, you can drop it only in the root layer (the
+The Section block is a simple element to use and understand.
+You can only drop it in the root layer (the

-Body) of the page, it's not nestable, so you can't put one Section into another.
-The purpose of this block is quite simple, keep your content centered and responsive.
-All you have to do is to drop it into the canvas and you'll see its outline
+Body) of the page.
+It is not nestable, so you cannot put one Section into another Section.
+The purpose of this block is to keep your content centered and responsive.
+All you have to do is drag the element into the canvas and you will see the block's outline.

-You can start to drop in the Body whatever you want, the editor doesn't limit you, but to keep your content look good across multiple devices we highly suggest starting with this Block.
+You can drop whatever you want into the Body -- the editor does not limit you.
+But to keep your content looking good across multiple devices, we highly suggest starting with this block.

-You will see that the Section has an inner element called Container, this is where we'll drop our content and it's responsible to keep our content centered.
-It also has a maximum width of
+You will see that the Section block has an inner element called Container.
+The Container is where we drop our content in and is responsible for keeping our content centered.
+It has a maximum width of

-1200px applied by default, but you can change it if you want your content to be placed in a larger container on bigger screens
+1200px by default, but you can change it if you want your content in a larger container designed for larger screens.

-The section we've just dropped will be the header of our page and for this reason we'd like this section to take all the space of the window.
-Now select the section block and on left sidebar, under Settings, enable Fill screen option and you'll see the section taking all the available space.
+The section we have just dropped will act as the header of our page; for this reason, we need this section to take up all of the space in the window.
+Now select the section block and, on the left sidebar, under Settings, enable the Fill screen option.
+The section will now take all the available space.

-Now that we have placed a section block we can start exploring the next immediately suggested one, the Grid block.
+Now that you have placed a section block, we can start exploring the next suggested block, the Grid block.

 # Grid Block

-The Grid block is mainly responsible to layout your content so it's probably the one you'll need to use the most.
-Indeed, we suggest taking your time and get very confident with this block as once grasped the basics you'll be able to build any possible layout.
-Let's start by dropping one Grid block in our section.
+The Grid block is principally responsible for the overall layout of your content, so it is probably the one you will utilize the most.
+Take your time and get confident using this block, as once you grasp the basics, you can practically build any layout imaginable.
+To begin, drop one Grid block in our section.

-As you can see the block is composed of a row element (the Grid itself) and 3 inner columns.
-By selecting the Grid you'll see in the right sidebar, under Layout, new grid-related properties:
+The block is composed of a row element (the Grid itself) and three inner columns.
+By selecting the grid, you will see in the right sidebar, under Layout, new grid-related properties:

 Vertical Align and

-- Vertical Align - This changes the vertical alignment of the single column
+- Vertical Align - This changes the vertical alignment of a single column.

-- Order - This property is able to change the order of columns.
-You can actually change the order of columns by simply dragging them, so the true utility of this property is to use it only when you change the device view because altering the structure by dragging them will affect the order in all devices
+- Order - This property can change the order of columns.
+You can accidentally change the order of columns by dragging them and this alteration in structure will affect the order of columns across all devices.
+Thus, the real utility of this property is in changing the device view.

-You can add as many columns as you want, by selecting the Grid and clicking on Add column button, under Settings, or simply by cloning a selected column (via clone action on the block element toolbar or simply using CTRL + C/ CTRL + V shortcuts)
+You can add as many columns as you want by selecting the Grid and clicking on the Add column button, under Settings, or by cloning a selected column (via clone action on the block element toolbar or by using CTRL + C/ CTRL + V shortcuts).

-For deleting columns, just select one and press ⟵ (Delete) key or via delete action (trash icon) on the block toolbar
+To delete columns, just select one and press the ⟵ (Delete) key or via delete action (trash icon) on the block toolbar.

 If you make a mistake, remember you can use these shortcuts: